+91 7400293868 ip@gvlegalservices.com

 Reasons for post-dating:

-• Extra time for refining the invention
+• Extra time for refining the invention.

-• Additional time for completing the patent documentation
+• Additional time for completing the patent documentation.

-• Correcting formalities or technical issues
+• Correcting formalities or technical issues before proceeding with the full application.

 What is Anti-dating?